joelaolowu/SimplifyIAM-portfolio/README.md

 The three components in my lab:

 SimplifyIAM (midPoint) is my IGA platform.
+It is similar to sailpoint.
 This is where you configure provisioning rules, run reconciliation tasks, and manage identities.
 Access it at:

 http://[SERVER IP]/midpoint

 SimplifyHR is my simulated HR system.
 This is my authoritative source of employees.
-When you add or terminate someone here, SimplifyIAM detects the change.
-Access it at:
+When you add, move or terminate someone here, SimplifyIAM detects the change.
+I demonstration to prove these is done below.

 http://[SERVER IP]:8085
 No login required